 Abstract

-Modular synthesisers present a new, perhaps rediscovered, paradigm in musical performance.
-There is often a minimum level of observable physical gesture in the use of these instruments, although clear visual cues are still present, challenging existing conventions in musical performance.
-The primary cause for this disruption to the traditional performance paradigm is the interface and operation of the modular synthesiser.
+Modular synthesisers present a new, perhaps rediscovered, paradigm in electronic musical performance.
+There is often a minimum level of observable physical gesture in the use of these instruments, although clear visual cues are still present, thus challenging existing conventions in musical performance.
+The primary cause of this disruption to the traditional performance paradigm is the interface and operation of the modular synthesiser.
 These are systems where individual modules have specific functionality yet require the performer to connect and manipulate those modules to realise a meaningful sonic output.

 Marc Leman’s 2007 work on Embodied Music Cognition and Mediation Technology considers how for some musicians “technology stands between what they want and what they get.”
 This paper will look to discuss several areas relating to this new performance paradigm and ask; to what extent do modular synthesizers afford the ability to perform in a live manner, and what are the factors that dictate how that performance might be interpreted?
+Is the performer a ringmaster of a kind of sonic-circus, thus exhibiting a unique method of control over the instrument?

 Historical Patchwork

-The birth of the modern synthesiser is well documented and generally attributed to the work of two North American electronics engineers in the 1960s: Don Buchla and Bob Moog (Vail, 2014).
+The birth of the modern synthesiser is well documented and generally attributed to the work of two North American electronics engineers during the 1960s: Don Buchla and Bob Moog (Vail, 2014).
 Working concurrently, although entirely independent of each other, they brought together many of the electronic components that we now associate with synthesiser architecture, and in a format that offered new possibilities for sonic expression and sound design.
 Prior to the launch of the Minimoog Model D in 1971, the first single-unit integrated synthesiser (Chadabe, 1996), these instruments were mostly modular devices requiring the user to physically connect component parts using patch cables to generate interesting and expressive sound-synthesis.
-And like a number of their early 20th century predecessors; Thaddeus Cahill, Leon Theremin, Harald Bode and Friedrich Trautwein, they chose to deploy very contrasting user-interfaces.
+Like a number of their early 20th century predecessors; Thaddeus Cahill, Leon Theremin, Harald Bode and Friedrich Trautwein, they chose to deploy very contrasting user-interfaces.
 The choices that Don Buchla and Bob Moog made have had a profound impact upon how electronic music is both performed, and received by an audience.

 While Bob Moog’s instruments proved to be commercially viable in the mainstream, Don Buchla’s designs remained marginal and on the fringes of popular music culture (Pinch and Trocco, 1998).
 One of the most significant differences between the Moog and Buchla systems was the former’s ultimate decision to use a well-tempered clavier (piano/organ-style keyboard) as performance interface, while Buchla opted for a more esoteric approach in deploying touch sensitive control-plates for some of his designs, such as the kinesthetic Input Port (Holmes, 2015).
-The style of music and subsequent creative output resulting from these two differing approaches is no more clearly demonstrated than in the work of Wendy Carlos and her keyboard-based electronic re-imagining of the works of JS Bach (Switched-On Bach, 1968), which contrasts with Morton Subotnik’s musical abstract Silver Apples of the Moon (1967), a bold avant-garde sonic adventure in musical expression through new electronic means using Buchla’s technology.
+The style of music and subsequent creative output resulting from these two differing approaches is no more clearly demonstrated than in the work of Wendy Carlos and her keyboard-based electronic re-imagining of the works of JS Bach (Switched-On Bach, 1968).
+This contrasts with Morton Subotnik’s musical abstract Silver Apples of the Moon (1967), a bold avant-garde sonic adventure in musical expression through new electronic means using Buchla’s technology.